 Field-hunting tip

-Look in volcanic ejecta and tuffs country — that is the host setting where sacrofanite typically forms.
+Look in volcanic ejecta and tuffs country, the host setting where sacrofanite typically forms.
 If you start seeing calcite, sanidine, fluorite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.